 AirPOS is a cloud-based operation based in Northern Ireland and has been in existence since 2009.
-It offers point-of-sale solutions and ePOS systems mainly for small businesses.
+It offers point of sale solutions and ePOS systems mainly for small businesses.
 AirPOS also currently offers a free 14-day trial of the system so you can see if it’s the right sort of fit for your venture be it an existing business or a new idea.
 Useful during the coronavirus crisis.

 While it appears to be a one-stop solution you’ll really need to take up the option of integrating the likes of iZettle, Sumup, Worldpay and Xero in order to fully exploit the potential of AirPOS.
 The building blocks are in place, so does AirPOS manage to join up the dots and deliver the goods?